anilozdemir/Bee-DCD/README.md

 # Bee-DCD
-Repo for **Bees outperform vertebrates in a delayed conditional learning task**
+Repo for **Bees outperform birds in a delayed conditional learning task**